open2c/bioframe/CONTRIBUTING.md

 We use [Numpy style docstrings](https://numpydoc.readthedocs.io/en/latest/format.html>) and [Sphinx](http://www.sphinx-doc.org/en/stable) to document this library.
 Sphinx, in turn, uses [reStructuredText](http://www.sphinx-doc.org/en/stable/rest.html) as its markup language for adding code.

 We use the [Sphinx Autosummary extension](http://www.sphinx-doc.org/en/stable/ext/autosummary.html) to generate API references.
-You may want to look at `docs/api.rst` to see how these files look and where to add new functions, classes or modules.
+You may want to look at `docs/api-*.rst` files to see how they look and where to add new functions, classes or modules.
+We also use the [myst_nb extension](https://myst-nb.readthedocs.io/en/latest/) to render Jupyter notebooks in the documentation.

 To build the documentation, run `sphinx-autobuild` using: